Push-forwards for Witt groups of schemes: Pull-back and push-forward for Witt groups

 \begin{theo} Let $X,Y \in \Sch$ and $f:X \to Y$ be a separated morphism such that $\Rf_*$ preserves $D_{b,c}$.
 Let $K$ and $f^!
 K$ be dualizing.
 Then $\pair{\Rf_*,\rr_K}$ induces a morphisms of Witt groups

 that we call push-forward.
-In particular, this push-forward is defined if $f$ is proper and both $K$ and $f^!
-K$ are dualizing (\eg{} $K$ is an injectively bounded dualizing complex, see Proposition \ref{properDualizing_prop}). \end{theo} \begin{proof} This follows from \cite[Theorem 4.2.9 and Lemma 2.2.6.
-(1)]{Calmes08_pre}.
-For the Theorem of \loccit{}, consider the triangulated monoidal closed category $D_{qc}$.
+This push-forward is therefore defined in particular if $f$ is proper and $K$ is dualizing (see Proposition \ref{properDualizing_prop}). \end{theo} \begin{proof} This follows from \cite[Theorem 4.2.9 and Lemma 2.2.6.
+(1)]{Calmes09}.
+For the Theorem of \loccit, consider the triangulated closed monoidal category $D_{qc}$.
 The fact that $\rr_K$ is an isomorphism follows from \cite[Prop.
-4.3.3]{Calmes08_pre} using Theorem \ref{projMorphIso_theo}.
-Then, apply the Lemma of \loccit{} to the subcategories $D_{b,c}$, to which the dualities restrict by definition of a dualizing object.
-Note that when $X$ and $Y$ are regular, the complete proof works using directly $D_{b,c}$ as the triangulated monoidal closed category in \cite[Theorem 4.2.9]{Calmes08_pre}. \end{proof}
+4.3.3]{Calmes09} using Theorem \ref{projMorphIso_theo}.
+Then, apply the Lemma of \loccit\ to the subcategories $D_{b,c}$, to which the dualities restrict by definition of a dualizing object.
+Note that when $X$ and $Y$ are regular, the complete proof works using directly $D_{b,c}$ as the triangulated closed monoidal category in \cite[Theorem 4.2.9]{Calmes09}. \end{proof}